microbit-mark/PythonEditor/tests/manual/test-procedure.rst

 Test Case: Metrics are working
 ''''''''''''''''''''''''''''''
 Check that the following actions send a metric ping:

 - [ ] When the page has been loaded
 - [ ] Click Download button
     - One ping for clicking the button
     - One ping indicating the script size in number of lines range
-- [ ] Click Save button
+    - One ping indicating the number of files in the file system
-- [ ] Click Snippets button
+- [ ] Click WebUSB Connect button
-- [ ] Click on all of the individual snippets
-- [ ] Click Help button
+- [ ] Click WebUSB Flash button
-- [ ] A different ping per click in each of the help menu entries
-- [ ] Click Zoom-in button
+- [ ] Click WebUSB Serial button
-- [ ] Click Zoom-out button
+- [ ] Click WebUSB Disconnect button
-- [ ] Click Load button
+- [ ] Click Load/Save button
-- [ ] In the Load modal drag&drop a file into the grey area
+- [ ] In the Load/Save modal, drag&drop a file into the grey area
     - The ping identifies the file type, so repeat:
         - Once for a Python file
         - Once for a Hex file
-- [ ] In the Load modal add a file via file dialog
+- [ ] In the Load/Save modal, add a file via file dialog
     - The ping identifies the file type, so repeat:
         - Once for a Python file
         - Once for a Hex file
+- [ ] In the Load/Save modal, click the "Download Hex" button
+    - One ping for clicking the button
+    - One ping indicating the script size in number of lines range
+    - One ping indicating the number of files in the file system
+- [ ] In the Load/Save modal, click on "Add file" button
+- [ ] In the Load/Save modal, click on the download button from a file in the fs
+- [ ] In the Load/Save modal, click on the delete button from a file in the fs
+- [ ] Click Snippets button
+- [ ] In the Snippets modal, click on each individual snippets
+    - Each snippet should have it's own ping
+- [ ] Click Options button
+- [ ] In the Options menu, click on each of the menu entries
+    - Each entry in the Options menu should have it's own ping
+- [ ] Click Help button
+- [ ] In the Help menu, click on each of the menu entries
+    - Each entry in the Help menu should have it's own ping
+- [ ] Click Zoom-in button
+- [ ] Click Zoom-out button
 - [ ] Drag&drop a file in the code editor area
     - The ping identifies the file type, so repeat:
         - Once for a Python file
         - Once for a Hex file
 - [ ] Edit the Script Name

-v2-beta specific:
-- [ ] Click WebuSB Connect button
-- [ ] Click WebuSB Disconnect button
-- [ ] Click WebuSB Flash button
-- [ ] Click WebuSB Serial button
-- [ ] Click Options button
-- [ ] A different ping per click in each of the options menu entries
-- [ ] Click Files button
-- [ ] In the files modal add a file to fs via file dialog
-- [ ] In the files modal removing a file from the fs
-- [ ] Clicking the Download button also pins with the number of files in fs

 Test results